Ericliu001/async-expandable-list/README.md

 Introduction
 -------------------
-CollectionView handles displaying a list of headers and sub-items:
+CollectionView displays a list of headers and sub-items:
    * Header A
        * item a1
        * item a2